 This bill would change the appointment process for the head of the U.S. Copyright Office, known as the Register of Copyrights.
 Currently the Register of Copyrights is hired by the Librarian of Congress (who is the head of the Library of Congress).
 This bill would ...

-From Jan 2017 to Apr 2017, Dunn missed 2 of 236 roll call votes, which is 0.8%.
-This is better than the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2017 to Dec 2017, Dunn missed 11 of 684 roll call votes, which is 1.6%.
+This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|